SMI/dicompixelanon/doc/dcmaudit.md

   -i [INFILES [INFILES ...]] list of DICOM filenames, or a
      CSV filename to get the filenames from the DicomFilePath column
 ```

+When the image is displayed it will automatically have rectangles redacted if
+* the database contains rectangles for this filename
+* the metadata tags match some deid rules (see dicom_redact for details)
+* but note that Ultrasound regions are not automatically redacted

+A set of suggested rectangles may be displayed if the metadata matches
+a similar file in the database, typically same Manufacturer, Model, and
+image dimensions, because you've just edited one previously.

 A rectangle is displayed and can be dragged around the image.
 If you drag from the middle of the rectangle it will stick inside the image.